How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 CBD works in the endocannabinoid system to balance serotonin function.

-In theory, CBD should help to exercise a checks and balance on serotonin functioning.
+In theory, CBD should help to exercise a check and balance on serotonin functioning.

 CBD can boost serotonin when levels are low. (see CBD and serotonin here).